omeka/omeka-s-enduser/docs/sites/site_settings.md

 - When identified (when logged in)
 - Always.

-**Disable JSON-LD embed**: Check this box to disable JSON-LD embedding on resource browse and show pages.
+**Disable JSON-LD embed**: Check this box to disable JSON-LD embedding on resource browse and show pages for this site.
+This is also available as a [global setting at the installation level](../admin/settings.md).

 **Favicon**: Choose from your assets, or upload a file, to appear in the small browser window/tab icon space.
 A [favicon](https://www.w3schools.com/html/html_favicon.asp){target=_blank} should be a small image around 32x32 pixels in size uploaded specifically for this purpose.
+Favicons can be [set at an installation level](../admin/settings.md#general) as well as on each individual site.

 **Page subnavigation display**: Pages can be navigated from top to bottom according to the order used on the [navigation](site_navigation.md) tab, using the "Previous" and "Next" buttons that appear at the bottom of each page.
 Some themes may also show a breadcrumb at the top of each page.
 Where pages are arranged in a hierarchy in the navigation, a subnavigation is also displayed to help visitor move from parent to child pages.
 You can opt to: